catspeed-cc/sd-webui-forge-docker/README.md

 - Run `docker compose -f docker-compose.yaml -f docker-compose.multi-gpu.nvidia.yaml up`
 - CTRL + C to close it.
 Do not bother removing it.
 - If removal is required use `docker compose -f docker-compose.yaml -f docker-compose.multi-gpu.nvidia.yaml down`

+# Docker Image Build (unsupported)

+These are mostly for my reference.
+If you wish to build the image they are here for you also.
+Just keep in mind this is unsupported and you are on your own.

+- `docker build -t catspeedcc/sd-webui-forge-docker:development .` general build (will be cached)
+- `docker build --progress=plain --build-arg DUMMY=$(date +%s) -t catspeedcc/sd-webui-forge-docker:development .` debug build - so you can debug the Dockerfile without caching certain elements

+That's it!
+As previously mentioned, there is no support for this from this point onwards.
+These were documented for @mooleshacat.

 # Forge Status